rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 How many workers should be in the task queue?

-> Estimating the appropriate number of workers for the task queue is somewhat of a fine art.
+> I found estimating the appropriate number of workers for the task queue to be somewhat of a fine art.
 I experimented with various numbers while watching resource usage to guess appropriate numbers.

-What if the database runs out of connections because the workers in the task queue require too many?
+What if the database runs out of connections because the web application plus the workers in the task queue use them up?

-> Each worker runs a big database query, which may or may not leverage `Postgres` parallel workers in which case one connection can become multiple.
-I ran into trouble when my task queue workers exhausted the `Postgres` connection pool which intermittently caused the connected web application to crash.
-I worked out that I could limit the number of connections by routing my `Postgres` connection through a connection pool via `PgBouncer`, which forces reusing connections rather than spinning up new ones.  `Postgres` was still spinning up parallel workers if the query planner decided this is necessary so only after fiddling with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` was I able to prevent these types of crashes.
+> I ran into trouble when my task queue workers exhausted the `Postgres` connection pool which caused the connected web application to crash.
+I worked out that I could limit the number of connections by routing my `Postgres` connection through a connection pool via `PgBouncer`, which forces reusing connections rather than spinning up new ones.
+This helped but `Postgres` was still spinning up parallel workers to answer particular queries if the query planner decided this was necessary, so only after fiddling with `max_parallel_workers_per_gather` & `max_parallel_workers` in `postgresql.conf` was I able to manage connections.

 I still had complexity,  but I no longer needed to worry about -